Playork/Playork/README.md

 Playork is a Collection of Some Simple Tools and Games.

-Application is in beta the adding games in app is in work you will also see some bugs it will take some time to release first version.
+Application is in beta the adding games in app is in work you will also see some bugs it will take some time to release first stable version.

 ## Install